 Caterpillar to Butterfly

-*Before I do much of any of the below, I am going to take one of the coloring pages (see below) and sit with my son as he colors away.
+Before I do any of activities outlined below, I am going to take one of the coloring pages (see below) and sit with my son as he colors away.
 As he is coloring the image of the butterfly, I am going to talk about the life cycle and give him a sense of our journey over the next week or so.

 Using a print out of the life cycle as a guide, you and your child can match the four stages.
 We matched the individual stage coloring pages to our life cycle stamps, our life cycle set and the number 1 through 4 to represent each stage.